Code-Institute-Submissions/grandslams-project2/README.md

 DC.js is a JavaScript library that works alongside D3 and Crossfilter to make interactive dashboards in JavaScript.

+## Wireframes
+The wireframes for this project can be viewed on github in the 'Wireframes' folder.

 ## Features to be implemented
 This dashboard was built to be viewed on a desktop/laptop or larger screens, I plan on making it more mobile - responsive.
 It would be nice to combine jQuery and DC so when an image of a player or trophy is clicked, the graphs are filtered.

 ## Testing
-This application was tested across a range of browsers
+This application was tested across a range of browsers, I also carried out manually tests to make sure the averages and percentages were correct and also all filtered data was consistent.